 Non-Surgical Treatments

-At the Spine Institute of San Diego, we aim to find the least invasive way to relieve your back pain.
+At the Spine and Brain Institute of San Diego, we aim to find the least invasive way to relieve your back pain.
 Many people find relief without surgery.
 In fact, most back pain resolves with non-operative treatment within six months.
 Back problems are very individual, so we work with patients to find the optimal blend of approaches to address their particular back problems.
 Here are the best non-surgical options.

 Exercise and Physical Therapy